Traditional medicine in practice

 The Ministry of Health’s website states that its objectives are to “[...] ensure effective development and integration of Traditional and Alternative Medicine as a distinctive medical practice system within the National Health Care System.”

-As Ghana continues to develop, it seems there is not only room for traditional medicine, but the government itself is actively encouraging research to usher the practice through this transitional stage.
+As Ghana continues to develop, it seems there is not only room for traditional medicine, but the government is actively encouraging research to usher the practice through this transitional stage.

 Electives in Africa